 Railway upgrades in Salford

-We’re building an additional platform at Salford Crescent station, and working with Transport for Greater Manchester to upgrade Salford Central
+We’re building an additional platform at Salford Crescent station, and worked with Transport for Greater Manchester to upgrade Salford Central

 Project timeline

 Work at both stations started in early 2025.
+At Salford Central, we completed upgrade work in October 2025.
 At Salford Crescent, the third platform will be open in 2026.

 What work is taking place?